CycloneDX/cyclonedx-gomod/README.md

 > *cyclonedx-gomod* will use the `licenses` field, instead of `evidences`.
 This can be
 > helpful when the generated BOM is pushed to an analysis tool that does not yet handle
 > evidences.

+Licenses detected with a confidence below `0.85` are discarded by default.
+This threshold can be adjusted via the `-license-confidence-threshold` flag, accepting values between `0.0` and `1.0`.
+Lowering it will surface more (potentially incorrect) license matches, while raising it makes detection more conservative.

 ### Hashes